 Group analytics include:

-- Presentation ready tables and graphic representation of the score distribution for OVERALL quantitative reasoning skills and for the additional cognitive skill metrics.
+- Presentation-ready tables and graphic representations of the score distribution for OVERALL quantitative reasoning skills and for the additional cognitive skill metrics.

 - An overall score of quantitative reasoning skills (OVERALL Score).
-OVERALL is reported on a 28-point scale accompanied by a qualitative rating (Superior, Strong, Moderate, Not Manifested), and a comparison percentile score (if an external benchmark population group has been selected by the client).
+OVERALL is reported on a 28-point scale accompanied by a qualitative rating (Superior, Strong, Moderate, Not Manifested), and a comparison percentile score.

 - Scores for each cognitive skill metric.
 These metrics are accompanied by a categorical interpretation of the strength of the score indicating areas of strength and areas for future development.